Susan Sweney: Berlin

 Never have I felt so utterly homesick and shut away as I do now.
 Biddy, nothing can ever make up to me for these years of unbelieveable, soul-destroying loneliness.
 I try to shake these morbid thoughts off me.
 I go to the races and gamble as hard as I can.
 I work hard so as to forget.

 She formed a close relationship with Kowanko who was born in 1916 and raised in Paris, the daughter of Russian émigrés.
 Educated in England and Italy and fluent in several languages, Kowanko was employed at Irland-Redaktion as a typist, but in practice had a larger role that included a weekly broadcast to Irish women under the name Linda Walters.
 The two women shared a flat in Berlin's Klopstockstrasse, and drank and played billiards together.
 Francis Stuart and his colleagues thought they were probably in a lesbian relationship.
 When Kowanko incurred the displeasure of the Gestapo and was transferred to factory work, Sweney lobbied to get Kowanko released and succeeded in getting her appointed to a six-month contract at the Nazi-owned Interradio at the end of 1942.

 While many of Sweney's broadcasts were innocuous, and a diplomat from the Irish embassy in Paris found her as forthright off-air in her criticisms of the Germans as she was of the British, her need to earn money to buy alcohol helped her Nazi masters to control her.
-A young woman in a foreign country with few friends and unable to leave, she was obliged to present whatever material she was given, which sometimes included anti-Semitic content such as her broadcast for Irland-Redaktion of 19 July 1942, picked up by the Irish Army, which used wild extrapolations from statistics to present a picture of an exploding Jewish population in the United States.
+She was obliged to present whatever material she was given, which sometimes included anti-Semitic content such as her broadcast for Irland-Redaktion of 19 July 1942, picked up by the Irish Army, which used wild extrapolations from statistics to present a picture of an exploding Jewish population in the United States.
 Such material was not common in her broadcasting, however, as the management of the station resisted the constant stream of anti-Semitic material from the central propaganda pool, feeling that it was too crude for the audience.
 Instead, Irland-Redaktion concentrated on anti-war and anti-British material that emphasised the importance of Irish neutrality.